se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 * Persistent XSS (also known as stored XSS) - The JavaScript code gets stored in the web server.
 Example: Posting a malicious JavaScript code into a blog post as a comment.
-The comment gets stored in the database, and future visitors of the webpage will retrieve the comment from the database, resulting in execution.
+The comment gets stored in the database, and the web browser of future visitors of the webpage will retrieve the comment from the database, resulting in execution.

 * Non-persistent XSS (also known as reflected XSS) - The JavaScript code is